DStekel3/Scala-LMS/README.md

 Use the "sbt run" command to run your scala program and compile code using LMS.

-# THIS IS THE README OF SCALA/LMS:
+# THIS IS THE README OF SCALA-LMS:

 This description contains all the information you need to know in order to understand this project: